-Difference between Signs and Symptoms is a common question in medical science study.
-But non-medical people use these two word “Sign” and “Symptom” interchangeably.
+Difference between Signs and Symptoms is a common question in medical science studies.
+But non-medical people use the two words “Sign” and “Symptom” interchangeably.
 We are using many words interchangeably such as Drug and Medicine, Hospital and Clinic, Packing and Packaging, Sterile and Pyrogen-free and so on.
 “Sign” and “Symptom” are interrelated and have some differences between Signs and Symptoms.

 Signs or medical signs and symptoms are very important to understand a disease.
 Generally, the sign means mark but in medical science, signs are the physical manifestation of a disease that may observe by any observer.
 Symptoms are the abnormalities that perceive by the patient only.
 However, let’s see the difference between signs and symptoms.

 Table of Contents

 Signs are the physical manifestation of disease or injury, an illness that is measurable and reproducible and that can be recognized by any observer such as patients, doctors, other healthcare professionals, and other people.
 While symptoms are clinical manifestations of a disorder of organs or systems that can be recognized or perceived by only patients.

 Based on the type of inference that may be made from their presence, clinical signs or medical signs are four types.

 A. Prognostic signs: They indicate the future outcome of the present bodily state of the patient, rather than specifying the disease name .

 B. Anamnestic signs: Always they point to the past.
 They indicate the past existence of a certain disease or condition .

 C. Diagnostic signs: they indicate the disease name means lead to the recognition and identification of disease .

 D. Pathognomonic signs: They indicate with certainty a particular disease is present .